 The Immigration Office considers part of the Dublin returnees as Subsequent Applicants.
 This is the case for Dublin returnees whose asylum application in Belgium has been closed, for example following an explicit and/or implicit withdrawal.
-In the case where an asylum seeker has left Belgium before the first interview, he or she will have his or her asylum procedure terminated.
-When this asylum seeker is then sent back to Belgium following a Dublin procedure and lodges an asylum application again, the CGRS is legally obliged to deem it admissible.
-Procedure and lodges are substantially obliged to deem it admissible.
+In the case where an asylum seeker has left Belgium before the first interview, he or she will have his or her asylum procedure terminated.226 When this asylum seeker is then sent back to Belgium following a Dublin procedure and lodges an asylum application again, the CGRS is legally obliged to deem it admissible.227 Nevertheless, depending on what stage of the asylum procedure they were at before leaving, these asylum seekers can be considered as subsequent applicants and are therefore left without shelter until the admissibility decision is officially taken.228